satvikxbansal/Spotter--Mediapipe-/README.md

 - Preferred session length
 - Stats cards
 - Calendar snapshot
+- Weekly recap when the weekly window is eligible
 - Coach insights
 - Recent workout history
 - Workout detail sheet
 - Debug reset tools in a lower-priority section

 Stats are built from real local history and trophy progress.

+Profile is also the deeper coaching surface.
+It can show multiple ranked insights, a weekly recap, and evidence drill-downs that link insight evidence back to the relevant saved workout detail.

 Current stats include: